Abdullah Yusuf Ali: Triumph and Tragedy

 “A man’s life is subject to inner storms far more devastating than those in the physical world around him.
 In such a storm, in the bitter anguish of a personal sorrow which nearly unseated my reason and made life seem meaningless, a new hope was born out of a systematic pursuit of my long-cherished project.
 Watered by tears, my manuscript began to grow in depth and earnestness if not in bulk.
 I guarded it like a secret treasure.
 Wanderer that I am, I carried it about, thousands of miles, to all sorts of countries and among all sorts of people.”

-In 1929, travelling “through America, Hawaiian Islands, Japan, China, Philippines, Straits Settlements, Ceylon and India,” that is on the way back to India, he worked on his labour of love.
-In the 1930s, he immersed himself in the work of translating the Quran.
+In 1929, he travelled “through America, Hawaiian Islands, Japan, China, Philippines, Straits Settlements, Ceylon and India,” on his way back to India, working on his labour of love.
+In the 1930s, he immersed himself in translating the Quran.
 Though he did not speak Arabic, he knew the language, and his translation was widely acknowledged as a work of English literature.
-Initially published as pamphlets, it came out as a book in two volumes in 1938.
+Initially published as pamphlets, it became a book in two volumes in 1938.

 The preface to the first edition describes Yusuf Ali’s motivations for writing the translation and interpretation: